FK Mladost Novi Sad

-FK Mladost Novi Sad (ФК Младост ГАТ) is a professional football club based in Novi Sad, Vojvodina, Serbia.
+FK Mladost Novi Sad (ФК Младост Нови Сад) is a professional football club based in Novi Sad, Vojvodina, Serbia.

+Almost unknown before 2021, FK Mladost (then Mladost GAT) surprised the nation after winning promotion to the SuperLiga in the 2021/2022 season, becoming the second club representing Novi Sad in the top flight after two-times champion Vojvodina.
+Despite sizeable investments, the club was relegated in their first SuperLiga season.

 History

 Between 2018–19 and 2021–22, the club achieved four consecutive promotions to reach the Serbian SuperLiga.
 They finished bottom of the table in their debut season in the top flight and were relegated back to the Serbian First League.

+The club was managed by construction company GAT doo, which is owned by Dejan Slijepčević.
+Slijepčević's strong connection to the Serbian Progressive Party has led to a controversy.

+In summer 2025, the club withdrew from all competitions.